 Reference Notes: An unlimited number of words and terms, some invented, of many different languages have been used in or applied to music, musical scores, composers, and the like throughout the ages.
 It would be literally impossible to list and define them all.
 Many term origins, meanings, translations, or applications found written in musical compositions and publications throughout history are simply no longer available for some applied terms.

 Through complicated and extensive research and effort, I have tried to locate and/or correct these when and if possible.
 Musicalhelp.org strives to maintain one of most thorough and accurate music glossaries online.
 While the musicalhelp.org Music Dictionary remains completely free for public use and viewing, we welcome your contributions to the effort.
-Helping you is the primary function and purpose of musicalhelp.org.
+Helping you is the primary purpose of musicalhelp.org.
+Thank for considering our cause of value to you.